KyleRego/KyleRego.github.io/collections/_notes/anki-schema.markdown

 953426987   0
 {% endhighlight %}

-The `csum` is some kind of checksum used to detect duplicates.
+The `csum` is the checksum used to detect duplicates that is calculated from the `sfld` value.

 ## The cards table